kora-projects/kora-docs/mkdocs/docs/v2/en/guides/http-server.md

   This class contains HTTP routes.
 Kora scans it and generates the HTTP handler wiring.

 - `@HttpRoute(method = HttpMethod.POST, path = "/users")`
-  This method should handle `POST /users`.
+  This method should handle `POST /users`. `HttpMethod` holds the standard HTTP method names as string constants.

 - `@Json` on the method
   Kora should use the data mapper with the special `@Json` tag to serialize the return value to JSON.